zed-industries/zed/docs/how-to-deploy.md

+These docs are intendended to replace both docs.zed.dev and introduce people to how to build Zed from source.

 1. `cd docs` from repo root
 1. Install the vercel cli if you haven't already
     - `pnpm i -g vercel`